Julian Savulescu: Abortion debate

-Other information
+Other positions

-In 2009, Savulescu was awarded a Distinguished Alumni Award by Monash University.
-In the same year, he was also announced as the winner in the Thinking category of The Australian newspaper's Emerging Leaders Awards.
+Along with neuroethicist Guy Kahane, Savulescu's article "Brain Damage and the Moral Significance of Consciousness" argues that increased evidence of consciousness in patients diagnosed with being in persistent vegetative state actually supports withdrawing or withholding care.

+Books

 He has co-authored two books: Medical Ethics and Law: The Core Curriculum with Tony Hope and Judith Hendrick and Unfit for the Future: The Need for Moral Enhancement (published by Oxford University Press) with Ingmar Persson.

-Savulescu is a member of the board of directors executive committee of the International Neuroethics Society.

-Together with John Harris, Julian was called a leading figure in New eugenics.

 He has also edited the books Der neue Mensch?
 Enhancement und Genetik (together with Nikolaus Knoepffler), Human Enhancement (together with Nick Bostrom), Enhancing Human Capacities, The Ethics of Human Enhancement.
 He was also a co-author of Love Is the Drug: The Chemical Future of Our Relationships addressing the future potential widespread use of aphrodisiacs.
-In it, he argued, that certain forms of medications can be ethically consumed as a "helpful complement" in relationships.
-Both to fall in love, and, to fall out of it.
+In it, he argued, that certain forms of medications can be ethically consumed as a "helpful complement" in relationships; both to fall in love and to fall out of it.